Participating IAEP Program Schools

 Comprehensive Internal Auditing Program (Comprehensive)

-These IAEP programs are identified as teaching a curriculum within a college or university degree program that consists of three courses related to the internal audit profession (as agreed to between the schools and ARC) and equate to a concentration within a specific academic discipline.
+These IAEP programs are identified as teaching a curriculum within a college or university degree program that consists of three courses related to the internal audit profession (as agreed to between the schools and ART) and equate to a concentration within a specific academic discipline.